 Written: October 09, 2014

-The Penokee mountains in northern Wisconsin and the area of a proposed mine that is on hold.
-Let us think about and dream of that area, its trees, the animals, the soil and of course the water and not about it as something we ‘take’ from but instead preserve.
+The Penokee Mountains in Northern Wisconsin, and the area of a proposed mine that is on hold.
+Let us think about and dream of for that area, its trees, its animals, the soil and of course the water.
+These resources are not about something we ‘take’ from but resources we preserve.

-A 22 miles by 4 mile open-pit mine dug there will be the largest in the world.
-Though there are over 22 similar proposed mines around the world.
-The owners of the mining company, Gtac have an office in Iron county in the town of Hurley an old mining town.
-The town boosts of its mining heritage.
-But the truth be told is that only 35 jobs will be created if the mine goes through because much of it is automated, not like the mining shafts of olden days.
-Those jobs will be filled with local workers either.
-So that mine is a no go, but let’s keep thinking of ideas that can inspire and boost the counties revenue, at the same time looking far out into the future to protect Lake Superior and the surrounding watersheds.
+A 22 mile by 4 mile open-pit mine dug there will be the largest in the world.
+Though There are over 22 similar proposed mines around the world.
+The owners of the this mining company, Gtac, have an office in Iron county in the town of Hurley which is an old mining town.
+The town boasts of its mining heritage, but the truth be told, only 35 jobs will be created if the mine goes through because much of the mining process is automated, unlike not like the mining shafts of bygone days.
+Those mining jobs will not be filled with local workers either; therefore, So that mine is a No Go.
+It is imperative that we begin to conceive ideas that can inspire and boost this counties’ revenue, at the same time while looking planning ahead far out into the to protect Lake Superior and the surrounding watersheds.

-The ideas brewing between Ashland and Iron counties, are collaborative meetings that go beyond just tourism to include small scale sustainable food production, cooperative grocery stores, mobile butchers.
-That area surrounds Lake Superior the largest fresh water source in the world.
+The ideas brewing between Ashland and Iron counties, are for collaborative meetings that go beyond just tourism to and which include small scale sustainable food production, cooperative grocery stores, mobile butchers are the future for this area.
+That This area surrounds Lake Superior, the largest fresh water source in the world.
 Why would we ever let that be poisoned?
-The Chippewa Band of Bad River Tribe, lives there near the proposed mine on Lake Superior.
+The Chippewa Band of Bad River Tribe lives there very near the proposed mine on Lake Superior.
 I stand with Bad River to protect the waters.

-As governor will repeal Act 1 an act that along with the proposed Iron Ore Mine in the north opened up of the state to all mining, that includes frac sand mining in central Wisconsin.
+As Governor, I will repeal Act 1, an act that along with the proposed Iron Ore Mine in the north, opened up the State to all mining, and that includes frac sand mining in central Wisconsin.
 Three years, two hundred mines later, local control needs state protection.
-Local groups, town by town, county by county protect the water and removal of hills, sometimes, but some times entire hills from two sides are removed.
+Local groups, town by town, county by county protect the water.
+Removal of surrounding hills is often a consequence of these mining practices.
 Those areas are not restored.
-These are not healthy jobs, and many that had been unemployed were glad to take the work up.
+These are not healthy jobs, but many people who had been unemployed were eager to begin the work.

-As governor, I will place a moratorium on mining until water and air quality standards are evaluated and confirmed by the EPA to be safe for workers and those that live near the sites.
+As governor, I will place a moratorium on mining until water and air quality standards are evaluated and confirmed by the EPA to be safe for workers and those who live near the sites.
 I will also set up a western bureau office that will be shared with another governmental office for approachable governance.
-Job creation in the affected mined areas, will include restoration work of trees, wetlands, and prairies.
-We need legalization of hemp and marijuana in the state of wisconsin, now, and later.
-With controls of water use to grow.
+Job creation in the affected mined areas will include restoration work on trees, wetlands, and prairies.